LancelotGT/MOBAPCG/README.md

 ### How to run
 ```
 % There are several modes in the game.
-% If you want to get a whole customized game.
+% To get a whole customized game.
 Run bash restart.sh first to clear the data.
-% To run the game with PCG, use python play.py.
+Then use python play.py
 % It will run the 6 predefined levels and then customize the level for you.
 % To run the customized game directly swith the pre-generated data, use python customLevel/runCustom.py.
 % Make sure to run the game in MOBAPCG/ directory so that all the packages required can be found.